dougtommet/DeliriumHarmonization/master.md

 The items used to link the MDAS to the DRS are: Disorientation, Perceptual disturbance, Sleep/wake cycle disturbance, Short term memory impairment, and Delusions.

-The items used to link the CAM-S to the DRS are: Disorientation, Perceptual disturbance, Sleep/wake cycle disturbance, Psychomotor agitiation, Psychomotor retardation, and Attention.
+The items used to link the CAM-S to the DRS are: Disorientation, Perceptual disturbance, Sleep/wake cycle disturbance, Psychomotor agitation, Psychomotor retardation, and Attention.

 ### Created item response theory plots for the dichotomous outcome models

 Created plots for: Test Information function, Item characteristic curves, Test characteristic curves, and density plots of estimated latent scores.

-### Estimated threholds for polytomous outcomes for all three instruments: CAM-S, DRS, MDAS
+### Estimated thresholds for polytomous outcomes for all three instruments: CAM-S, DRS, MDAS

 Used the equated item parameters from the previous step to estimate the thresholds for the polytomous outcomes.